Hispanics Account for 10% of Lead Actors Across Top 50 Linear, Streaming Shows

-Despite making up 18% of the U.S., Hispanic actors are underrepresented on TV, according to a new survey released by Samba TV.
+Despite making up 18% of the U.S., Hispanic actors are underrepresented on TV, according to a new analysis released by Samba TV.

 The analysis, which is based on the top 25 highest-reaching direct-to-streaming and top 25 highest-reaching linear TV premiere episodes that were released between January 1 and May 1, found that 42% of top-billed actors were Hispanic, Black, Asian, or another ethnicity such as mixed, while 58% were white.
 At the show level, 48 out of the top 50 programs featured a white lead, over two-thirds included a Black lead, and 56% featured mixed leads.
 However, less than half included Hispanic or Asian leads.